Hue

 Imperial Citadel - Photo by @OhayTV

-It is imperative that one be able to tell Hue and Thua Thien- Hue apart.
-When someone says the word “Hue'' in a conversation, it is highly likely they are referring to Hue city itself.
-Hue city is situated in Vietnam’s central province of Thua Thien- Hue, which is bordered by the more well-known city of Đà Nẵng to the South and the war-torn province of Quang Tri to the North.
-This article will place its focus on Hue city while not forgetting to suggest some other worth-visiting places in other parts of Thua Thien- Hue province.
+It is crucial to differentiate between Hue city and Thua Thien-Hue province.
+In conversation, when "Hue" is mentioned, it typically refers to Hue city itself.
+Situated in Vietnam’s central province of Thua Thien-Hue, Hue city is bordered by the more prominent city of Đà Nẵng to the south and the historically significant province of Quang Tri to the north.
+This article primarily focuses on Hue city while also highlighting notable attractions in other areas of Thua Thien-Hue province.

-Featuring a tropical monsoon climate, Thua Thien- Hue enjoys wet and dry periods over the year, with the dry season spanning six months, from March to early August, and the monsoon season lasting from late August to January.
-With 120 kilometers of coastline, the whole province of Thua Thien - Hue is especially vulnerable to devastating hurricanes from the East Sea.
-Thus, one has to be on their guard when they decide to visit Hue from August to January.
+Thua Thien-Hue experiences a tropical monsoon climate characterized by distinct wet and dry seasons.
+The dry season lasts from March to early August, while the monsoon period extends from late August to January.
+Given its 120 kilometers of coastline, the province is susceptible to severe storms from the East Sea, so travelers should exercise caution when visiting Hue from August to January.

 The best time to visit Hue is from January to March

-The weather in Hue remains hot from early May to end of September, with temperatures reaching up to 38 to 40 degrees Celsius in May and June.
-From October to March, affected by the Siberian anticyclone, average temperatures in Hue hover around 20 to 22 degrees Celsius, with lows of 9 degrees Celsius.
-Thus, it is from January to March that is the best time to visit Hue as the weather may be cool enough while there is little or no rain between these two months.
+Hue experiences hot weather from early May through September, with temperatures soaring as high as 38 to 40 degrees Celsius in May and June.
+Conversely, from October to March, influenced by the Siberian anticyclone, average temperatures hover around 20 to 22 degrees Celsius, with lows dipping to 10 degrees Celsius.
+Therefore, January to March remains the most favorable time to visit Hue, featuring cool and dry conditions.

 Air

-Hue’s Phú Bài Airport connects this city with other major cities in Vietnam through direct domestic flights.
-Located in Central Vietnam, it only takes at most 1.5 hours to fly to Hue from any part of Vietnam.
-There are daily direct flights to Hue from the capital city of Hanoi and from Vietnam’s most populous city of Ho Chi Minh.
-A round trip may only cost VND 2.500.000 (approximately USD 120).
+Hue’s Phú Bài Airport connects the city with major Vietnamese destinations via direct domestic flights.
+Located centrally in Vietnam, it takes no more than 1.5 hours to fly to Hue from other parts of the country.
+Daily direct flights are available from Hanoi and Ho Chi Minh City.
+A round trip ticket generally costs VND 2,500,000 (approx. USD 105).

 People waiting to board a plane at Phu Bai airport